 - Pulse 1/2 cup of the chopped hazelnut in a food processor until you get a smooth powder.

-- Add the maple syrup, cacao powder, and vanilla extract.
+- Add the maple syrup, cocoa powder, and vanilla extract.

 - Pulse again until you get a smooth, sticky texture.